 Amazon and Shopify - what a successful combination this can be for your business!
 In the ecommerce world, brand exposure and multi-channel selling are key strategies that promote your products and increase your sales.
-If you haven’t considered it yet or you’re not sure what the best practices are on how to sync Amazon and Shopify, then keep on reading.
+If you haven’t considered it yet or you’re not sure what the best practices are on how to sync Amazon and Shopify selling platforms, then keep on reading.
 Today, we’ll discuss the how, where and why you should look more into integrating your Shopify webstore with Amazon.

 Benefits of Integrating Amazon with Shopify